BYLAWS of ROTARY FLORIDA PETS, INC.

 PARAGRAPH 8: STANDING COMMITTEES

-8.02 Operating Committee.
-Implementation of policies and operation of Rotary Florida PETS is the responsibility of the Operating Committee.
-Members of the Operating Committee shall consist of the Executive Committee as defined above, and the Chairs of the Standing Committees as defined below.
-It is the intent of these By-Laws that the positions on the Operating Committee shall be spread out and distributed amongst all member Districts, although there is no requirement that they be evenly allocated, the overriding principal being that the best qualified person be appointed/elected to carry out the duties of any particular office.
+8.01 Committees.
+Implementation of the policies and operation of Rotary Florida PETS is the responsibility of the following Committees.
+It is the intent of these By-Laws that the positions on the Committees shall be spread out and distributed amongst all member Districts, although there is no requirement that they be evenly allocated, the overriding principal being that the best qualified person be appointed/elected to carry out the duties of any particular office.

 8.03 Standing Committees.
-Members of Operating Committee, plus such others as may be required for the efficient and effective work of the Seminar, shall be appointed to perform the following tasks:
+Such others as may be required for the efficient and effective work of the Seminar, shall be appointed to perform the following tasks:

 8.04 Others.
 Other committees as deemed necessary by the Board of Directors or the Chairperson may be created from time to time to serve for the same term as the entity/person making the appointment.

-8.05.
-Appointments.
-Appointments of Chairpersons for each of the Standing Committees shall be made by the Board Chairperson, with approval of the Board.
-All committees are under the general supervision of the Chairperson.
+8.05 Appointments.
+Appointments of Chairpersons for each of the Standing Committees shall be made by the PETS Chairman, with approval of the Board.
+All committees are under the general supervision of the Chairman.

 8.06 VIP Hosts.
-In addition to helping promote Rotary Florida PETS and encourage attendance, District Governors (DG's) will serve as VIP hosts, assist with hospitality, mentor the DGNDs, and be prepared to assist the Operating Committee as requested.
+In addition to helping promote Rotary Florida PETS and encourage attendance, District Governors (DG's) will serve as VIP hosts, assist with hospitality, and be prepared to assist the Operating Committee as requested.

 PARAGRAPH 9: GENERAL PROVISIONS